Not a Member?

 cough / Delayed / 5.2-13.0alopecia / Delayed / 3.4-6.1abdominal pain / Early / 0-6.0influenza / Delayed / 0-6.0weakness / Early / 0-6.0anxiety / Delayed / 0-5.0rash / Early / 0-5.0vertigo / Early / 0-5.0drowsiness / Early / 0-5.0dyspepsia / Early / 0-3.0pruritus / Rapid / 0-1.0polydipsia / Early / Incidence not knowndysgeusia / Early / Incidence not knownxerostomia / Early / Incidence not knownappetite stimulation / Delayed / Incidence not knownirritability / Delayed / Incidence not knownparesthesias / Delayed / Incidence not knowndysesthesia / Delayed / Incidence not knownxerosis / Delayed / Incidence not knownvesicular rash / Delayed / Incidence not knownurticaria / Rapid / Incidence not knownmaculopapular rash / Early / Incidence not knownvaginal discharge / Delayed / Incidence not knownocular irritation / Rapid / Incidence not knownincreased urinary frequency / Early / Incidence not knownfever / Early / Incidence not knownnight sweats / Early / Incidence not knowncarpal tunnel syndrome / Delayed / Incidence not known

 Estrogens: (Severe) Estrogens, including hormonal contraceptives, could interfere competitively with the pharmacologic action of the aromatase inhibitors.
 The goal of aromatase inhibitor therapy is to decrease circulating estrogen concentrations and inhibit the growth of hormonally-responsive cancers.
 Estrogen therapy is not recommended during aromatase inhibitor treatment, due to opposing pharmacologic actions.
 Aromatase inhibitors (e.g., aminoglutethimide, anastrozole, exemestane, letrozole, testolactone, vorozole) exhibit their antiestrogenic effects by reducing the peripheral conversion of adrenally synthesized androgens (e.g., androstenedione) to estrogens through inhibition of the aromatase enzyme.
 Prasterone, Dehydroepiandrosterone, DHEA (Dietary Supplements): (Major) Prasterone, dehydroepiandrosterone, DHEA is converted via hydrosteroid dehydrogenases and aromatase into androstenedione, testosterone, and estradiol by peripheral tissues.
 Prasterone or DHEA supplements should not be given concurrently with any aromatase inhibitors, as DHEA could interfere with the pharmacologic action of the aromatase inhibitor and compromise aromatase inhibitor effectiveness.
 Conversely, aromatase inhibitors (e.g., aminoglutethimide, anastrozole, exemestane, letrozole, testolactone, vorozole) could interfere with biotransformation of DHEA.
 Prasterone, Dehydroepiandrosterone, DHEA (FDA-approved): (Major) Prasterone, dehydroepiandrosterone, DHEA is converted via hydrosteroid dehydrogenases and aromatase into androstenedione, testosterone, and estradiol by peripheral tissues.
 Prasterone or DHEA supplements should not be given concurrently with any aromatase inhibitors, as DHEA could interfere with the pharmacologic action of the aromatase inhibitor and compromise aromatase inhibitor effectiveness.
 Conversely, aromatase inhibitors (e.g., aminoglutethimide, anastrozole, exemestane, letrozole, testolactone, vorozole) could interfere with biotransformation of DHEA.
 Tamoxifen: (Major) Letrozole should not be given concurrently with tamoxifen; when administered together, there is an average 38% reduction in letrozole plasma concentrations.
-Letrozole therapy after the completion of standard tamoxifen treatment is not associated with impaired effects of letrozole.
+In second-line breast cancer trials, clinical experience indicates that the therapeutic effect of letrozole is not impaired if letrozole is administered immediately after tamoxifen.

 Letrozole is a highly specific nonsteroidal aromatase inhibitor, preventing the conversion of androgens to estrogens by competitively binding to the heme of the CYP450 subunit of the aromatase enzyme, resulting in a reduction of estrogen biosynthesis in all tissues.
 In adult nontumor- and tumor-bearing female animals, letrozole is as effective as ovariectomy in reducing uterine weight, elevating serum LH, and causing regression of estrogen-dependent tumors; however, unlike ovariectomy, letrozole treatment did not increase serum FSH.
 It selectively inhibits gonadal steroidogenesis but has no significant effect on adrenal mineralocorticoid or glucocorticoid synthesis.
 No clinically relevant changes were found in the plasma concentrations of cortisol, aldosterone, 11-deoxycortisol, 17-hydroxy-progesterone, ACTH, or in plasma renin activity among postmenopausal patients receiving a daily dose of letrozole 0.1 mg to 5 mg.
 An ACTH stimulation test performed after 6 and 12 weeks of treatment did not indicate any attenuation of aldosterone or cortisol production; glucocorticoid or mineralocorticoid supplementation is not necessary.
 Blockade of estrogen biosynthesis by letrozole did not lead to accumulation of androgenic precursors in healthy postmenopausal women.
 Plasma levels of LH and FSH were not affected by letrozole in patients, nor was thyroid function as evaluated by TSH, T3 uptake, and T4 levels.In postmenopausal women, the principal source of circulating estrogens is from the conversion of adrenal and ovarian androgens (e.g., androstenedione and testosterone) to estrogens (estrone and estradiol) by aromatase.
 The suppression of estrogen biosynthesis in peripheral tissues and in the cancer tissue itself can thus be achieved by inhibiting the aromatase enzyme.
 Letrozole can reduce circulating estradiol, estrone, and estrone sulfate concentrations by 75% to 95% from baseline within 2 to 3 days.In premenopausal women when used for ovarian stimulation, the inhibition of aromatase by letrozole may increase the release of FSH by blocking estradiol production.
 Normally, through negative feedback, estrogens decrease the release of FSH from the pituitary gland It is also theorized that the androgens, which would normally be converted to estrogens, may accumulate in the ovaries thereby increasing the sensitivity of ovarian follicles to FSH.
 Unlike clomiphene, letrozole does not deplete estrogen receptors, which may be important for inducing mono-ovulation and also for preventing the negative changes in the endometrium and cervical mucus associated with clomiphene therapy.